Multi-Agent Systems

 What frameworks do you use?

-I prefer lightweight, custom orchestration over heavy frameworks.
-When frameworks make sense, I work with LangGraph, CrewAI, and AutoGen.
-The choice depends on your team's familiarity and long-term maintenance needs.
+Lightweight, custom orchestration is preferred over heavy frameworks.
+When frameworks make sense, LangGraph, CrewAI, and AutoGen are used.
+The choice depends on team familiarity and long-term maintenance needs.

 How do you handle agent failures?